-Coalition for Our Immigrant Neighbors presents Images from the Border: Here and There, which will feature multiple displays that bring visual, tangible, and experiential elements of the migrant experience on America's southern border to people of Central Indiana.
+Coalition for Our Immigrant Neighbors presents Images from the Border: Here and There, an art exhibit which brings visual, tangible, and experiential elements of the migrant experience on America's southern border to people of Central Indiana.

-The first display is a collection of migrant artifacts collected on the trails of Arizona's southern desert by author, activist, and University of Southern California professor Jim Burklo and his team.
+The first display is a collection of migrant artifacts collected on the trails of Arizona's southern desert by artists and activists Valarie Lee James and Antonia Gallegos with University of Southern California professor Jim Burklo and his team.
 These include backpacks, pictures, shoes, and other items left by immigrants on their trek through Arizona's desert into America.
 These artifacts have been used in Hollywood as a part of Grammy-winning film director Alejandro Iñárritu's virtual reality exhibit, "Carne y Arena."

 Activists, professors, students, artists, and others will speak at the exhibit bi-weekly, guiding discussion about how these issues there impact our lives, our communities, and our neighbors here.